Thanks to freedom of movement, citizens of EU/EFTA member states can enter, live and work in Switzerland.

 Please note that there are temporary restrictions on Croatian nationals taking up employment in Switzerland for more than three months or becoming self-employed in Switzerland.
 The number of new short-term permits and new residence permits that can be issued to Croatian nationals is capped for 2023.

-You do not require a residence permit if you are employed in Switzerland for up to 3 months or 90 days per calendar year.
+You do not need a residence permit if you work for an employer in Switzerland for up to 3 months, or if you provide a service in Switzerland for a maximum of 90 days per calendar year.

 However, your employer must register your paid employment through the notification procedure for short-term work in Switzerland at least one day before employment is due to begin.